MrBwoken/PatchmaDX/README.md

 ## Contributing

-Your input helps Patchma PD EDITION get better!
+Your input helps Patchma DX EDITION get better!
 If you have any suggestions or bug reports, please [open an issue](https://github.com/MrBwoken/PatchmaPDEDITION/issues) or submit a pull request.

 ---